rems-project/cn-tutorial/NAMING-CONVENTIONS.md

 # Loose ends

-- Do we need a convention for auxiliary predicates?
-    - E.g., maybe adding `_Aux` to the original predicate name (e.g. `Queue_Aux` for the recursive predicate that walks down the list of queue nodes to gather them into a list once a top-level `Queue` or `Queue_at` predicate has dealt with the non-recursive part of the structure).

 - The current function `IntList_free__list` is hard to rename with these conventions.
 It feels like it should be `free__sllist`, but that’s also the new name of the free function for individual list